valkey-io/valkey-doc/topics/sentinel.md

 * `resolve-hostnames`, `announce-hostnames`.
 See [_IP addresses and DNS names_](#ip-addresses-and-dns-names).
 * `announce-ip`, `announce-port`.
 See [_Sentinel, Docker, NAT, and possible issues_](#sentinel-docker-nat-and-possible-issues).
 * `sentinel-user`, `sentinel-pass`.
 See [_Configuring Sentinel instances with authentication_](#configuring-sentinel-instances-with-authentication).

+### Coordinated failover

+Starting with Valkey 9.0, coordinated failover provides a way to switch the primary role to a replica with minimal disruption.
+This is particularly useful for planned maintenance, such as when the current primary must be taken offline for updates.

+When using the `SENTINEL FAILOVER` command with the `COORDINATED` option, Sentinel supervises an orderly handover using the `FAILOVER` command between the current primary and its selected successor.

+Since coordinated failovers can complete very quickly, client libraries must fully implement the [Sentinel client protocol](sentinel-clients.md) to handle role changes reliably.
+Clients that rely only on Sentinel pub/sub messages risk reconnecting to the old primary after it has been demoted to a replica, which can result in `READONLY` errors.

 ### Adding or removing Sentinels